tanmoysr/Scrapping_from_Zillow/README.md

 Save the address in the text file.
 Please check the given file format.
 Put the correct file names for file_name and saving_file_name variables.
 Run the scrapping_zillow.py

+## Acknowledgement
+This [tutorial](https://www.youtube.com/watch?v=pzptMqULnyE) was very helpful to complete the code.